-(1) None of our named executive officers' equity awards will automatically vest because a change in control event occurs.
-The amounts shown represent the estimated value of the acceleration of outstanding equity incentive compensation under our incentive compensation plans in connection with a change in control (regardless of whether a termination of employment also occurs) assuming that the awards were to be terminated in connection with the change in control and the Compensation and Talent Committee had not provided for the assumption, substitution or other continuation of the awards.

-- (2) For the PSU awards, where applicable, the amounts are prorated and assume achievement at 100% of the target level of performance for the performance period or, if applicable, the credited amount. - (3) As of June 30, 2023, only Dr. Sivaram and Mr. Ray met the requirements for a "qualified retiree" with respect to certain equity awards. - (4) The amounts shown are based on the intrinsic value of the portion of the RSU award that would have accelerated as of June 30, 2023.
-These intrinsic values were based on the closing price of our common stock on June 30, 2023 (\$37.93). - (5) The amounts shown represent the target number of PSUs subject to the award that would have remained outstanding and eligible to vest in connection with the termination event and are based on the intrinsic value of those stock units as of June 30, 2023.
-These intrinsic values were calculated by multiplying (i) the closing price of our common stock on June 30, 2023 (\$37.93), by (ii) the target number of PSUs or, if applicable, the credited amount, that would have remained outstanding and eligible to vest as of June 30, 2023. - (6) For purposes of the calculation for these amounts, expected costs have not been adjusted for any actuarial assumptions related to mortality, likelihood that the named executive officer will find other employment or discount rates for determining present value. - (7) Dr. Sivaram voluntarily terminated employment with our company on September 6, 2023.
-He received no severance benefits in connection with his termination.
-He satisfied the requirements for a "qualified retiree," which provided him retirement benefits with respect to certain equity awards.
-Please see the section entitled "Qualified Retirement" above for a summary of retirement benefits.
-He forfeited all other unvested equity awards upon termination.
+- (1) None of our named executive officers' equity awards will automatically vest because a change in control event occurs.
+The amounts shown represent the estimated value of the acceleration of outstanding equity incentive compensation under our incentive compensation plans in connection with a change in control (regardless of whether a termination of employment also occurs) assuming that the awards were to be terminated in connection with the change in control and the Compensation and Talent Committee had not provided for the assumption, substitution or other continuation of the awards. - (2) For the PSU awards, where applicable, the amounts are prorated and assume achievement at 100% of the target level of performance for the performance period or, if applicable, the credited amount. - (3) As of June 28, 2024, none of our current named executive officers met the requirements for a "qualified retiree" with respect to RSUs or PSUs. - (4) The amounts shown are based on the intrinsic value of the portion of the RSU award that would have accelerated as of June 28, 2024.
+These intrinsic values were based on the closing price of our common stock on June 28, 2024 (\$75.77). - (5) The amounts shown represent the target number of PSUs subject to the award that would have remained outstanding and eligible to vest in connection with the termination event and are based on the intrinsic value of those stock units as of June 28, 2024.
+These intrinsic values were calculated by multiplying (i) the closing price of our common stock on June 28, 2024 (\$75.77), by (ii) the target number of PSUs or, if applicable, the credited amount, that would have remained outstanding and eligible to vest as of June 28, 2024. - (6) For purposes of the calculation for these amounts, expected costs have not been adjusted for any actuarial assumptions related to mortality, likelihood that the named executive officer will find other employment or discount rates for determining present value.